alemart/surgescript/docs/engine/enemy.md

 }
 ```

-Optionally, you may define functions `onEnemyAttack(player)` and `onEnemyDestroy(player)` on your entity if you want to catch the events: the enemy has attacked a player and the enemy has been destroyed by the player, respectively.
+Optionally, you may define functions `onEnemyAttack(player)` and `onEnemyDestroy(player)` in your entity if you want to catch the events: the enemy has attacked a player and the enemy has been destroyed by the player, respectively.

 Factory
 -------